run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/register-a-service.md

     - Edition can be addressed also at the pipeline but on the ***Edit Button*** at Pipeline (Services Catalog) or in the ***Details Tab*** of the Attributes registration of the service.

 1 - The System will present tabs to set the service to be edited or registered;
-2 - Complete all fields necessary os each Information tab;
+2 - Complete all fields necessary of each Information tab;
 3 - Save the Service.

 !!!
 Abstract "Information of each tab"